markphip/devops/guide/PROGRESSIONS.md

 Admin menu click on Progressions.
 On the list of Progressions, click the Add New button to create a new progression.
 A dialog will pop-up where you can give it a name and description.
-Other than figuring out what your phases should be, creating them and ordering them is actually pretty easy and self-explanatory.
+Other than figuring out what your phases should be, creating them and ordering them is actually pretty easy and self-explanatory so I will leave that for you to just do on your own.
+This is what my Progression looks like.
+The name of the first phase of your Progression will be needed in a later step.

 ![Create Progression](images/create-progression.png "Create Progression")